What is a balustrade or railing

 Also known as “Tempered” glass, toughened glass is glass that has gone through a specific process involving heating the glass to almost 700’C and very rapid cooling which locks a tremendous amount of energy within the glass making it appx 4 times stronger to impact than float glass.
 Toughened glass is designed to “break safely” meaning that if and when it does break it will do so into very small and less dangerous particles, as opposed to regular float glass that breaks into dangerous and potentially lethal shards.
 Toughened glass when tested must be able to resist an impact load and not break.

-Curved toughened glass
+curved toughened glass

 Picture 10: Picture of curved toughened glass